Bargains for beginners

 When you’re a beginning skier, it’s nice to catch a break.

-Fourth-graders in Michigan get an especially good deal.
-With a free "Cold Is Cool'' Ski & Ride Passport, they get up to three free lift tickets at 20 resorts.
+Fourth- and fifth-graders in Michigan also get a great deal.
+With a "Cold Is Cool'' Ski & Ride Passport, they get up to three free lift tickets at 30 resorts and pay just $20.

-And every beginner age 7 and older can use a Discover Michigan Skiing voucher to get
+And every beginning skier age 7 and older, or snowboarder age 10 or older, can use a Discover Michigan Skiing voucher to get a skiing or snowboarding package of lesson, equipment rental and lift ticket for $35.

 Nearly every ski area offers steep discounts on beginner packages.
 Look under "Lessons'' on web sites.